Xinyang-Li/AdaPS/README.md

 # AdaPS: Adaptive optimization for multi-foci generation

 Multi-foci generation is a problem of **computer-generated holography**.
 The  purpose is to calculate a phase pattern on the Fourier plane of the lens to generate desired multi-foci distribution.
-Because of the nonconvexity (both the forward propagation model and the loss function) of this problem, conventional methods have difficulties solving it.
+Because of the nonconvexity (both the forward propagation model and the loss function) of this problem, conventional methods have difficulties in solving it.

 Here, we use stochastic gradient descent (SGD) to solve this problem.
 The state-of-the-art SGD algorithm, **Adam optimizer** is employed to guarantee fast and stable convergence.
 Our method has been verified both in simulations and several experiments related to multiphoton microscopy.